Alumni Heritage Project

 Initially established as an undertaking of the Alumni Association’s History Committee, the group has worked to encourage the donation of student memorabilia and sponsor various activities to increase an understanding of student life in the early days of Alvernia.
 One popular activity is the Alumni Heritage Photo Project which engages alumni in the identification of students and activities in old photographs from the Archives’ collection.

 The Alumni Heritage Project is now formally housed in the Alvernia University Archives which retains ownership of the materials.
 Only unconditional donations of gifts are accepted.
-Anyone interested in making a donation should first contact the Archivist at 610-790-2895 or email@example.com.
+Anyone interested in making a donation should first contact Sharon Neal, Library Director at 610.568.1465 or firstname.lastname@example.org.
 Alvernia University is not responsible for the return of unsolicited items.
 It also cannot appraise items for tax purposes.